Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Theory

 Corollary \ref{thm:selection} is a direct consequence of Theorem \ref{thm3}, and thus we omit its proof.
-This result has an important implication in practice, as it ensures that our model can correctly select the edges in the network that are affected by the subject covariates.
+The condition on $\min_{ijk}| \bcB_{ijk}^*|$ is a minimal signal condition, which is commonly employed to establish selection consistency \citep{kong2019l2rm}.
+This result has an important implication in practice, as it ensures that our model can correctly select the edges that are affected by the subject covariates.